dantleech/blog/content/posts/2026/05-20-day-22/index.md

 ![Camera/IMG_20260520_144257_300.jpg](202605191841-tunnel3.jpg)
 _Where are they?_

-I had a sonorous voice reverberating, coming towards me.
+I heard a sonorous voice reverberating, coming towards me.
 It didn't sound malicious and it was another cyclist clearly testing his voice against the reverberation of the tunnel "Ciao!" he said (he didn't sing after that).
 I tested my voice "Whooo!".

-The road featured some holes in the mountainside " 100m this way" it said, implying that you'd go into the cave for 100m to find refuge.
+The road featured some holes in the mountainside "🏡100m this way" it said, implying that you'd go into the cave for 100m to find refuge.
 I wondered if it was a trap.
 Some of them seemed to be more directly accessible.